bindatype/scheduler_DES/README.md

 Example: NAME=example_data.txt; mpiexec -n 3 python3 scheduler.py -f $NAME -d 125 -n 15 -t 24 -p 1
 	There should be as many mpi processes as there are partitions.
 ```
+In the above example, we requested that jobs summarized in example_data.txt were processed with 125 defq nodes, 15 nano nodes, and 24 384gb
+nodes.
+And the resampling parameter, p, was set to 1.

 ## Invoking the Simulation and Output
 Invocation and output will appear similar to
 ```